Micronutrient Forum Global Conference 2020

 Track One: Micronutrient Biology and Status Assessment

-Understanding the biology of micronutrient nutrition and implications for program design.
+Objective: The biology of micronutrient nutrition and status assessment.

-- Assessment of micronutrient status: epidemiology and global prevalence of the micronutrient deficiencies
+- Innovations and updates in assessment of micronutrient status: epidemiology and global prevalence of the micronutrient deficiencies.

 Track Two: Efficacy and Safety of Micronutrient Interventions

-Understanding the effects of micronutrient interventions on micronutrient intake, status and related functional outcomes
+Objective: The efficacy and safety of micronutrient interventions on micronutrient intake, status and related functional outcomes.

 Track Three: Program Effectiveness

-Bridging the gap between evidence and implementation to optimize the scale up of micronutrient interventions.
+Objective: Bridging the gap between evidence and implementation to optimize the scale-up of micronutrient interventions.

-- Monitoring, surveillance, and evaluation for program improvement, tracking progress,
+- Monitoring, surveillance, and evaluation for program improvement.

 Track Four: Designing Enabling Environments for Micronutrients